Dosage Form: capsule, liquid filled

-|Urine Cytology||Tubular cells with vacuolization and granularization||Degenerative tubular cells, plasma cells, and|
+|Urine Cytology||Tubular cells with vacuolization and||Degenerative tubular cells, plasma cells, and|

-|Manometry||Intracapsular pressure < 40 mm Hg*||Intracapsular pressure > 40 mm Hg*|
+|Manometry||Intracapsular pressure < 40 mm Hgb||Intracapsular pressure > 40 mm Hgb|

 |AP diameter ≥ Transverse diameter|

-|Radionuclide Scan||Normal or generally decreased perfusion|
+|Radionuclide Scan||Normal or generally decreased perfusion||Patchy arterial flow|

-|Decrease in perfusion > decrease in tubular function|
+|Decrease in tubular function||Decrease in perfusion > decrease in tubular function|

-|(131 I-hippuran) > decrease in perfusion||Increased uptake of Indium 111 labeled platelets or Tc-99m in colloid|
+|(131 I-hippuran) > decrease in perfusion||Increased uptake of Indium 111 labeled platelets or|

-|(99m Tc DTPA)|
+|(99m Tc DTPA)||Tc-99m in colloid|

-|Therapy||Responds to decreased cyclosporine||Responds to increased steroids or antilymphocyte globulin|
+|Therapy||Responds to decreased||Responds to increased steroids or|

 Occasionally patients have developed a syndrome of thrombocytopenia and microangiopathic hemolytic anemia which may result in graft failure.
 The vasculopathy can occur in the absence of rejection and is accompanied by avid platelet consumption within the graft as demonstrated by Indium 111 labeled platelet studies.
 Neither the pathogenesis nor the management of this syndrome is clear.
-Though resolution has occurred after reduction or discontinuation of cyclosporine and 1) administration of streptokinase and heparin or 2) plasmapheresis, this appears to depend upon early detection with Indium 111 labeled platelet scans (see ADVERSE REACTIONS).
+Though resolution has occurred after reduction or discontinuation of Cyclosporine Capsules and 1) administration of streptokinase and heparin or 2) plasmapheresis, this appears to depend upon early detection with Indium 111 labeled platelet scans (see ADVERSE REACTIONS).

 Significant hyperkalemia (sometimes associated with hyperchloremic metabolic acidosis) and hyperuricemia have been seen occasionally in individual patients.

 Hepatotoxicity, usually manifested by elevations in hepatic enzymes and bilirubin, was reported in patients treated with cyclosporine in clinical trials: 4% in renal transplantation, 7% in cardiac transplantation, and 4% in liver transplantation.
-This was usually noted during the first month of therapy when high doses of cyclosporine were used.
+This was usually noted during the first month of therapy when high doses of Cyclosporine Capsules were used.
 The chemistry elevations usually decreased with a reduction in dosage.

-Cases of PML have been reported in patients treated with Cyclosporine Capsules USP MODIFIED.
+Cases of PML have been reported in patients treated with Cyclosporine Capsules.
 PML, which is sometimes fatal, commonly presents with hemiparesis, apathy, confusion, cognitive deficiencies and ataxia.
 Risk factors for PML include treatment with immunosuppressant therapies and impairment of immune function.
 In immunosuppressed patients, physicians should consider PML in the differential diagnosis in patients reporting neurological symptoms and consultation with a neurologist should be considered as clinically indicated.